amazon-science/few-shot-object-detection-benchmark/datasets/README.md

 ### 9. CrowdHuman

-CrowdHuman dataset can be downloaded from the github page.
-Note that we use this version:
+CrowdHuman dataset can be downloaded from the here:

     https://www.crowdhuman.org/